-We will need to use information from you for this research project.
-This information will include your name and contact details held at the research site.
-People will use this information to do the research or to check your records to make sure that the research is being done properly
+We will need to use information from you and from your medical records for this research project.
+This information will include your NHS number, name and contact details which will be held by the research site.
+People will use this information to do the research or to check your records to make sure that the research is being done properly.